 However, with years of experience organising walking holidays with dogs for our customers, we’ve been through all the options many times before.
 We are therefore able to offer several routes where using a mix of dog-friendly B&B’s, small hotels and inns we can provide anything from a short break to a two-week walking expedition.

 The following options are tried and tested holidays with good dog friendly accommodation based along the some of the regions' main trails.
 Read the route descriptions to see which you find most inspiring and send in a quote request.
 Please just advise us what size of dog you will have with you.

-Four days walking along one of the most inspiring and challenging sections for two-legged and four-legged walkers.
-The best route if you want to take more luxury dogs-allowed accommodation options, with a good mix of welcoming small hotels, B&B’s and a couple of luxury options if desired in places like Padstow and Port Isaac.
-Extensions also possible to allow dog-walking all the way from Westward Ho! to Padstow with one transfer which we can arrange required in the Hartland Area.
+Up to 7 days walking along one of the most inspiring and varied sections of the Coast Path through the Roseland Peninsula and into the "Harbours and Coves" route with overnight options for two-legged and four-legged walkers.
+A good route if you want to take a variety of dogs-allowed accommodation options, with a good mix of welcoming small hotels, B&B’s and a couple of luxury options if desired in places like Portloe and Fowey.
+The walking includes cliffs and coves, beaches, little ferry crossings, castles and fishing villages.
 More details.....

 Up to 7 days walking with your dog using a mix of B&B’s, small hotels and Inns along a stunning section of The South West Coastal Path.
 Passing through the edge of Exmoor National Park, the sands and dunes at Woolacombe and the dramatic coastal cliffs of Lynmouth, this is the best option for those looking for both value for money, a longer dog walking holiday and a wide variety of scenery.
 More details.....